Download eBooks & Wiring Diagrams (FREE)

 Camper Van Water Tanks (A Beginner’s Guide)

-Storing water in a camper van is a critical ability that allows you to prepare meals, clean up afterwards, shower, and more.
+Storing water in a camper van is a critical ability that allows you to hydrate, prepare meals, clean up afterward, shower, and more.
 This is accomplished by installing water tanks in the camper van.
-However, there is a diverse range of water tanks that you can choose from, and each type has their pros and cons.
+However, there is a diverse range of water tanks that you can choose from, and each type has its pros and cons.

-Some water tanks are permanently installed while others can be easily removed and filled at a local tap.
-In our camper van, we chose to use removable water containers which has made filling our fresh water tank and dumping our grey tank a simple procedure.
+Some water tanks are permanently installed, while others can be easily removed and filled at a local tap.
+In our camper van, we use removable water containers, making filling our fresh water tank and dumping our grey tank a simple procedure.

-In this post, we review the different types of camper van water tanks and provide intuitive diagrams, with detailed component recommendations, that illustrates how to install these tanks into your van’s water system.
+In this post, we review the different types of camper van water tanks and provide intuitive diagrams with detailed component recommendations that illustrate how to install these tanks into your van’s water system.

 Removable Water Tanks